tharsikan/designpattern/README.md

 ## prototype
 ### not going through expencive initializaint process
-### we also have teplate obiject and it's registory so use that ??
+### we also have teplate obiject and registory so use that ??
 not use new keyword (if constructor is big .. )
 first time create next time just clone it.
 exaple:: when serching items you need to display 1000s of items .. yap just clone it